-Know Facts, Benefits of Ashwagandha and its uses on curing COVID-19
+What Are The Facts, Health Benefits, Uses of Ashwagandha and its uses on curing COVID-19

 What is Ashwagandha?
 You may have seen this plant showing up in your favorite menu items, blogs, and grocery store, but what does it do?
+What are its uses?
 Welcome to your new favorite superfood.

 Considered “nature’s gift to mankind,” Ashwagandha is an incredible adaptogen, which helps your body manage stress.
 It can increase brain function and memory, reduce stress and anxiety levels, reduce inflammation, and more*.